openshift/enhancements/enhancements/single-node/relocatable-single-node-openshift.md

 ## Proposal

-### Configuring single node OpenShift to be reloactable
+### Configuring single node OpenShift to be relocatable

 A few configurations will be applied before the node is relocated to allow the networking changes and reconfiguration required at the edge deployment.
-These changes will be applied using a MachineConfig that will:
-1. Create an additional known IP on the br-ex bridge.
+1. Create an additional known IP on the desired interface (using nmstate).
 2. Disable kubelet service (to prevent kubelet from starting upon deployment at the edge).
+3. Deploy the cluster-relocation-operator that will re-configure the SNO.
-3. Create systemd service to re-configure the SNO.
+4. Create systemd service (reconfiguration service) to load the edge configuration upon deployment at the edge and trigger the site specific re-configuration.

 #### IP address modification